 the universe certainly contained thinking things and did not certainly contain any non-thinking things.
-But perversely Descartes' certain-logic went with the opposite simple Greek-Atomist push-physics theory conclusion Galileo had adopted - that most things in the universe are non-thinking in line with earlier Atomists, and held that only God and humans think.
+However perversely Descartes' certain-logic went largely with the opposite simple Greek-Atomist push-physics theory conclusion Galileo had adopted - that most things in the universe are non-thinking, and held that only God and humans think.
 He posited a separate spiritual-mental

-Of course this Dualist conclusion does seem to accord with common views of a stone not thinking, if not with Descartes' own certainty-logic.
+And of course this Dualist conclusion did seem to accord with common views of a stone not thinking, if not with Descartes' own certainty-logic.
 'I think'